rodolphe37/my-simple-tutorial-creator/README.md

 ## :heavy_exclamation_mark: Important Info:
->The built-in Cam only works on the application's native code editor - to record a screen or window other than the one in the application, use the "My Simple Cam* " widget designed for this purpose.
+>The built-in Cam only works on the application's native code editor - to record a screen or window with Cam option other than the one in the application, use the "My Simple Cam* " widget designed for this purpose.

 *** *This widget installs directly on MacOs/Linux/Windows computers, there is no web version, it is a desktop version only.***